Arktetra/concept/README.md

 ##### Settings

-The user can go to `/concept/settings/` to log out and make changes to other parameters displayed there.
+The user can go to `/concept/settings/` for account management, including logout and profile updates.